JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ### Semantic difference between object expressions and declarations

-There is one important semantic difference between object expressions and object declarations:
+There are differences in initialization behavior between object expressions and object declarations:

 * Object expressions are executed (and initialized) _immediately_, where they are used.
 * Object declarations are initialized _lazily_, when accessed for the first time.